mtree/ngImgCrop/README.md

 ## Result image

-The result image will always be a square for the both circle and square area types.
+The result image will always be a rectangle/square with the size of cropped image for the both circle and square area types (see Usage.1 and *new* JSFiddle Demo for autoresize feature in action).
 It's highly recommended to store the image as a square on your back-end, because this will enable you to easily update your pics later, if you decide to implement some design changes.
 Showing a square image as a circle on the front-end is not a problem - it is as easy as adding a *border-radius* style for that image in a css.

 ## Example code